sayaMahi/flexton/README.md

 I am Mahipal.
 I am here to Share, Learn and to meet people.

-If you reuse, Please give credit by giving the hyper link to the website/post, before or within your post.
+If you reuse content, Please give credit by giving the hyper link to the website/post.

 ### License